SEMAGLUTIDE INJ,SOLN

 - Initiated by a VA/VA Community Care gastroenterologist/hepatologist or locally designated expert

-- Documented plan for addressing and monitoring appropriate lifestyle interventions
+- Documented plan addressing and monitoring appropriate lifestyle interventions

-- Overweight/obese patients: Documented MASH with moderate to advanced fibrosis (stage F2 or F3) diagnosed within past 6 months on noninvasive tests OR past 36 months on liver biopsy
+- Overweight/obese patients: Documented MASH with moderate to advanced fibrosis consistent with stage F2 or F3 diagnosed in past 6 months on noninvasive tests (or past 36 months on liver biopsy)

-- Lean patients with suspected MASH: Documented MASH with moderate to advanced fibrosis (stage F2 or F3) diagnosed on liver biopsy within past 36 months (exclude non-MASH diagnoses)
+- Lean patients with suspected MASH: Documented MASH with moderate to advanced fibrosis consistent with stage F2 or F3 diagnosed on liver biopsy in past 36 months (exclude non-MASH liver diagnoses)

-- Patients on semaglutide for MASH only must be initiated by a VA/VA Community Care gastroenterologist/hepatologist OR a locally designated expert in MASH management
+- Patients on semaglutide for MASH only: Initiated by a VA/VA Community Care gastroenterologist/hepatologist OR locally designated expert in MASH management

-- Females who can become pregnant: Pregnancy must be excluded prior to receiving semaglutide; patient counseled on contraceptives and risks/benefits if pregnancy occurs
+- Females who can become pregnant: Pregnancy excluded prior to receiving semaglutide; patient counseled on contraceptives and potential risks vs benefits if pregnancy occurs

 - Females breastfeeding/providing breastmilk: Counseling provided on potential risks vs benefits of treatment